 112,657 sq. ft.

 Richard L. Bowen + Associates' design of The Robert R. Hardesty Building integrates the building into the fabric of the surrounding community with an inviting curved granite wall and rotunda entry expressing the FBI’s purpose and identity, while being accessible to the public.
 In addition, we created an internal design that results in an efficient, effective state-of-the-art workplace.
-This building creates a focus at a critical intersection of the Park South area of Springfield, connecting two areas of office buildings with an attractive, distinctive design.
+This building will create a focus at a critical intersection of the Park South area of Springfield, connecting two areas of office buildings with an attractive, distinctive design.

 Placement of the garage under the building keeps it secure and covered, as well as allowing the building to enjoy a dignified, monumental presence on the site, since the garage remains virtually invisible.
 The visitor parking is in a prominent place, yet separate from the secured parking lot in front of the primary entrance in a dual configuration around the landscape.